-In addition, we require the documents specified at Bank account details and evidence of your organisation's Indigeneity.
-Refer to Appendix 3: Application checklist to ensure you have attached all necessary information.
+In addition, we also require the following documents with your application: Refer to the checklist at Appendix 3: Application checklist to ensure you have attached all necessary information.

-6.6.1 Bank account details

-All applicants must provide evidence of bank account details, such as a copy of a current bank statement.

-6.6.2 Budget

-Applicants must be required to provide an itemised budget with their application form by using the Project Plan and Cost template.
-All budget figures must be GST exclusive6.
-The budget should include a breakdown of costs and funding for each financial year in which the proposed activity will operate and include the total funding being requested from the Agency.

-Applicants must also provide details of funding from other sources that will contribute to the costs of the activity outlined in the application.
-This should include confirmation of whether the funding is approved.

-Details of any applications for funding that are currently awaiting a decision should also be included, as well as the nature of the support for example, funding contribution, in kind support, resources, expertise.

-Please use the Project Plan and Cost template to provide an itemised budget for your proposed project.
-The template is available at GrantConnect or NIAA website at www.niaa.gov.au a copy of your most recent financial statements such as an audited financial statement (audited expenditure report), income and expenditure statement, or a balance sheet to inform your Organisation Risk Profile (ORP).
-The ORP and the Activity Risk Assessment (ARA) help to determine the level of controls applied to your grant agreement, noting that if your ARA is high or extreme, an annual audited expenditure report will be a standard requirement under your grant agreement.
-For further information, please refer to section 10.1 and 10.2;

-6.6.3 Non-government applicants without a current grant agreement with NIAA (or formerly as the Department of the Prime Minister and Cabinet)

-If you are a non-government applicant who does not have a current grant agreement with the NIAA or former Department of the Prime Minister and Cabinet (PM&C), you will be required to provide the following documentation with your application:

-6 Refer to section 9.6 GST for further details about GST.

-- a copy of your Certificate of Incorporation where relevant (Organisations registered with Australian Charities and Not-for-profits Commission are exempt from this requirement); and - a copy of a completed ATO 'Statement by a supplier (reason for not quoting an ABN to an enterprise)' form if you are not able to quote an ABN.

-6.6.4 Consortia applicants

-If you are submitting an application on behalf of a consortium, you must provide a letter of support from each of the consortia partners.
+You must attach supporting documentation to the application form in line with the instructions provided within the form.
+You should only attach requested documents.

+- Evidence of bank account details, such as a copy of a current bank statement. - Itemised indicative budget that is (GST exclusive)-the budget should include: - A breakdown of costs and funding for each financial year in which the proposed activity will operate. - Total funding being requested. - Details of funding from other sources that will contribute to the costs of the activity outlined in the application, this should include confirmation of whether the funding is approved. - Details of any applications for funding that are currently awaiting a decision and include the nature of the support for example, funding contribution, in kind support, resources and expertise. - List of key personnel of the organisation-include Director/s, Chief Executive Officer, Finance Compliance Officer, and the Accountant or Auditor of the organisation. - Evidence of your organisation's Indigeneity: - If you indicate that your organisation is Indigenous owned and/or controlled you may be required to provide additional information or to complete a declaration (particularly if you are not Registered or Certified on Supply Nation or incorporated under the CATSI Act). - Note: Supply Nation Registration is based on 50% ownership.
+If you are actually 51% owned and controlled, you will need to complete a declaration to be identified in that category for NIAA funding (unless you are also incorporated under the CATSI Act). - If you are a non-government applicant who does not have a current grant agreement with the NIAA or formerly the Department of the Prime Minister and Cabinet (PM&C), you will be required to provide the following documentation with your application: - a copy of your most recent financial statements such as an audited financial statement (audited expenditure report), income and expenditure statement, or a balance sheet; - a copy of your Certificate of Incorporation where relevant (Organisations registered with Australian Charities and Not-for-profits Commission are exempt from this requirement); and - a copy of a completed ATO 'Statement by a supplier (reason for not quoting an ABN to an enterprise) form if you are not able to quote an ABN. - If you are submitting an application on behalf of a consortium, you must provide a letter of support from each of the consortia partners.
 The application must identify all other members of the proposed group and include a letter of support from each of the partners.
-Each letter of support should include:

-- details of the partner organisation (including the percentages of Indigenous ownership, control and/or management); - an overview of how each partner organisation will work with the lead organisation and any other partner organisations in the group to successfully complete the grant activity; - an outline of the relevant experience and/or expertise each partner organisation will bring to the group; - the roles/responsibilities of each partner organisation and the resources they will contribute, if any; and - details of a nominated management level contact officer at each partner organisation.

-Please refer to the information set out in section 6.2 of this document for information about consortia.
+Each letter of support should include: - details of the partner organisation (including the percentages of Indigenous ownership, control and/or management); - an overview of how each partner organisation will work with the lead organisation and any other partner organisations in the group to successfully complete the grant activity;

+- an outline of the relevant experience and/or expertise each partner organisation will bring to the group; - the roles/responsibilities of each partner organisation and the resources they will contribute, if any; and - details of a nominated management level contact officer at each partner organisation.
+Refer to section 7.3 'joint applications' of this document for information about consortia.